-We will send your child home if they are experiencing symptoms of illness for unknown reasons, including a fever of 100.4 degrees or above as measured on our school thermometer.
-If a child has allergies, those are not a symptoms of illness for example.
-Caregivers must report confirmed COVID-19 case or other contagious diseases (e.g., chicken pox, strep throat, pink eye, fifth's disease, or head lice) to the school office immediately so that a notice can be sent home to students in the same class cohort as an alert.
+We will send your child home if they are experiencing symptoms of illness for known or unknown reasons, including a fever of 100.4 degrees or above as measured on our school thermometer.
+If a child has allergies, those are not a symptom of illness.
+Caregivers must report contagious diseases (e.g., chicken pox, strep throat, pink eye, fifth's disease, or head lice) to the school office immediately so that a notice can be sent home to students in the same class cohort as an alert.
 A person's name is not shared in this alert.